SEP Plan Fix-It Guide - SEP Plan Overview

 Setting up the employee’s SEP-IRA

-A SEP-IRA must be set up by or for each eligible employee.
-SEP-IRAs can be set up with banks, insurance companies or other qualified financial institutions.
+Establish a SEP-IRA for each eligible employee at banks, insurance companies or other qualified financial institutions.
 You send SEP contributions to the financial institution where the SEP-IRA is maintained.

 Deadline for setting up a SEP